 However, there are several types of attribution models available.
 These attribution models provide you with answers to different questions, and depending on what type of question you want to answer, the models change.
 So you need to know each to understand what works best for your business and use case.

-In this blog, you will learn the different types of attribution models, with proper examples and graphs, and will get an idea of when to use each of these models.
+In this blog, you will learn the different types of attribution models with examples and graphs to understand when and how to use each one.

 Attribution models are frameworks that help analyze the customer journey and assign credit to the various touchpoints prior to the conversion.
 The method for assigning the credit is different for each attribution model depending on either the position of the touchpoint in the customer journey or a data-driven estimation of the significance of that touchpoint.